sabaribala2004-dataanalyst/Exploratory-Data-Analysis-EDA-/README.md

 - Visualizations with histograms, countplots, boxplots, heatmap, and pairplot
 - Key insights on survival patterns documented

-✔ Task fully completed as per internship guidelines The project successfully demonstrates:
+✔ Task fully completed as per internship guidelines and the project successfully demonstrates:
 - Exploratory Data Analysis using **Python (Pandas, Seaborn, Matplotlib)**
 - Detection of patterns and survival insights
 - Usage of statistical and visualization techniques